 Amusing Ourselves to Death

-The knowledge dilemma Postman feared we were experiencing has become even more prevalent, as we’ve entered this age of 24-hour news cycles and social media platforms that serve us click-bait headlines and 140-character messages that feed our own confirmation bias back to us.
+The knowledge dilemma Postman feared we were experiencing has become even more prevalent, as we’ve entered this age of 24-hour news cycles and social media platforms that serve us click-bait headlines and 140-character messages that feed our own confirmation bias back to us, and in a manner that makes television’s sound byte delivery seem overly contextual.
 We continue to become more and more balkanized into our own sources of confirmation bias.
 Here at Fact and Myth, we attempt to our small part to turn back the tide.

 Most Recent Posts